anjunatl/dotfiles/README.md

 dotfiles
 ===
 This is a repository for my dotfiles.
-For more information, check out [https://dotfiles.github.io/](https://dotfiles.github.io/).
+For more information on these in general, check out [https://dotfiles.github.io/](https://dotfiles.github.io/).

 Installation